Shohelrana63/baigvaly/README.md

-#BAIGVALY IS AN E-COMMERCE WEBSITE.
+# BAIGVALY IS AN E-COMMERCE WEBSITE.
+## Technology

+    - React
+    - TypeScript
+    - Redux
+    - SCSS